Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 But in **best-first**, the left one (with higher gain) will be split first due to its higher *impurity decrease*.

 To put it simply, we prioritize a split by which we can have **purer** leaf nodes.

+(I understand that again, this process will continue until the stopping condition is satisfied.)